Zantac Cancer Lawsuits & Settlements

 Zantac (Ranitidine): The Popular Heartburn Medication Linked to Cancer

 Millions of people take medications, both over the counter and by prescription, to combat heartburn.
 However, a very popular heartburn medication that has been on the market for many years – Zantac – has recently been found to be linked to an increased risk of cancer.
-As a consequence, many Zantac users have filed personal injury and class action lawsuits against the manufacturers of the medication.
+As a consequence, many Zantac users with the help of Zantac lawyers have filed personal injury and class action lawsuits against the manufacturers of the medication.

 Below are answers to some of the most frequently asked questions about Zantac and its relationship to cancer.

 How Does Zantac Increase Your Risk of Cancer?

 On September 13, 2019, the Food and Drug Administration (FDA) found that Zantac and other ranitidine drugs contained low levels of a cancer-causing contaminant, a nitrosamine called N-nitrodimethylamine, or NDMA.
 NDMA is a known environmental contaminant found in water and foods, including meats, dairy products, and vegetables.